Nomkid/mekeko/README.md

 # Mekeko

 Open-source MikuMikuDance clone, I guess.
+But also, is whatever I feel like.

-Supports Windows MacOS and Linux, for now...
+WIP!
+Not in a usable state (even a little bit).
+But I'm making frequent commits.

 # License